forestryio/forestry.io/hugo/content/blog/add-functionality-to-your-hugo-site-with-theme-components.md

 draft: true

 ---
 Theme Components are a relatively new addition to Hugo, first appearing in the `0.42` release.
-The way theme components work is pretty simple: previously, you could specify a single theme in your `config.toml` file.
+The way theme components work is pretty simple.
+Previously, you could specify a single theme in your `config.toml` file.
 When Hugo looks for certain files (such as data and layout files,) it will first look in the top level of your project, and then look in the subdirectory of `themes/` that matches the theme you have set in `config.toml`.
 Theme Components extends this by allowing you to specify an array of themes in `config.toml`.
 The same lookup occurs as before, but now it will check all of the themes in the array, moving from left to right.

 Being such a new addition, there aren’t many uses of theme components out in the wild.
 One anticipated use of theme components is for theme developers to create "systems" of themes, with parent-child relationships, providing some modularity to theming in Hugo.
 Due to how new this feature is, this hasn't really happened yet.